mattfreed/IDD-Fa19-Lab7/README.md

 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
 (Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**

+In order to load the webcam module we had to call "var NodeWebcam = require("node-webcam");

+Code was also added for webcam setup.
+These include default options located in the var opts variable and starting up the webcame by calling NodeWebcam.create(opts);.

+Along with this, functionality on the webpage had to be added.
+This functionality can be seen at the line containing socket.on('takePicture', function(){ var imageName = new Date().toString().replace...;

 **b.
 Include a video of your working video doorbell**

 ## Part C. Make it your own